ssocias/cassie_docs/source/get-requests.rst

 View All Frodad Requests
 ========================

 All of the User's current frodad requests.
-This returns a list of profile handles that have friend requested the User.
+This returns a list of dictionaries, where each dictionary contains info about a User that has friend requested the User.

 **Definition**